Reloadly/reloadly-sdk-ios/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 ### Demo application
-You can find examples at folder Example and run .workspace to test demo application with integrated SDK
+You can find some examples in the `Example` folder.
+Run .workspace to test the demo application with the SDK.
+Please see below, on how to specify your ClientId and SecretId.

 ## Requirements